 |Alert location threshold||We recommend a minimum of 3/5 locations.
 The optimal relationship between alert location threshold and the number of test locations is alert location threshold = number of test locations - 2, with a minimum of five test locations.|

 Location population tags

-The following population tags can be used for the geo-location attribute when deploying an availability URL ping test using Azure Resource Manager.
+You can use the following population tags for the geo-location attribute when you deploy an availability URL ping test by using Azure Resource Manager.